tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 within an object of type `Zvbi.CaptureSlicedBuf`_.
-Please refer to the descripion of that class for details.  **Note**: The content of the returned object remains valid only until the next call to this or any other *pull* function.
+Please refer to the descripion of that class for details.  **Note**: The content of the returned object remains valid only until the next call to this or any other capture function.
+Access to an invalidated buffer will raise exception *ValueError*

 Usually the returned *sliced_buffer* is passed immediately `Zvbi.ServiceDec.decode()`_.

-Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the timeout, the function raises exception *Zvbi.CaptureError* with text indicating timeout.
-The same exception is raised upon error indications from the device.
+Parameter *timeout_ms* gives the limit for waiting for data in milliseconds; if no data arrives within the given time, the function raises exception *Zvbi.CaptureTimeout*.
+Exception *Zvbi.CaptureError* is raised upon error indications from the device.
-Note the function may fail if the device does not support reading data in raw format.

 Zvbi.Capture.pull()
 -------------------